 Arundo and Tamarisk Control

-In the first phase of the program, supported by the Monterey County Agricultural Commissioner and the California Department of Food and Agriculture, arundo was sprayed between King City and the Monterey/San Luis Obispo county line in 2008 and 2009, but a large-scale, coordinated approach along the entire river was needed to work towards eradication.
+The Monterey County Agricultural Commissioner’s office, with support from the California Department of Food and Agriculture, sprayed scattered patches of arundo between King City and the Monterey/San Luis Obispo county line between 2008 and 2009, but a large-scale, coordinated approach along the entire river was needed to work towards eradication.

 Treatment of large arundo stands on the Salinas River typically begins with mowing in the fall, which reduces standing biomass and causes a flush of regrowth from the underground rhizomes in the spring.
-Arundo resprouts are then sprayed with aquatic-approved herbicides the following summer, and in each subsequent year until no sprouts remain.
+Arundo resprouts are then sprayed with herbicides the following summer-fall, and in each subsequent year until no sprouts remain.
 Smaller, scattered stands are treated with herbicide without prior biomass reduction.
 Herbicides used consist of wildlife-friendly formulations containing glyphosate or a glyphosate/imazapyr mix approved for use near water.

 Learn more about our Salinas River Invasive Plant Control and Restoration Program by watching this short video, WITHIN REACH: Releasing Arundo's Leafy Grip on the Salinas.